tarngaina/lol_maya/README.md

 # LoL Maya - a plugin for Maya 2023
-An attemp to update RiotFileTranslator to maya 2023
+An attemp to update RiotFileTranslator to Maya 2023

 How to use: